Youth Homelessness in Australia: A Day In The Life | Blog

 For many of us, it’s hard to imagine what homelessness in Australia would be like, and it’s not often we stop to put ourselves in the shoes of a homeless Australian.

-best binary options strategy pdf To highlight how serious homelessness in Australia is, the following story describes what a typical day in the life of a young homeless person in Australia could be like.
+To highlight how serious homelessness in Australia is, the following story describes what a typical day in the life of a young homeless person in Australia could be like.
 Although this particular story is a work of fiction, it is based on the experiences of a young person Samaritans staff have supported it is the type of story we often hear at Samaritans.

 Our story follows a day in the life of Brandon, a 21 year old who left a volatile and sometimes violent family home at 16.
 Brandon has a young son, Riley and after his girlfriend suffered a severe breakdown in her mental health and kicked him out of the house, he gained sole custody of his son and quickly became a single Dad with nowhere to live.